AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops_alternate.md

 ls downloads4 | wc -l
 ```

-[3] If everything looks good in [2], run the script and create a new list of files.
+### If everything looks good in the above step, run the script and create a new list of files.

 ```
 python recover.py list_july3.csv foundList.csv > list_$today's_date.csv

 ```

-[4] Now, use this new list and start the download process:
+### Now, use this new list and start the download process:

 First argument is the new List and second argument is the folder where you want to download the VirusTotal results.